 What types of financial aid or student employment are available?

-Government loans totaling up to $20,500 and various university scholarships are available.
-Additionally, some students are employed within the university as student workers.
+Government loans totaling up to $20,500 and various Institute scholarships are available.
+Additionally, some students are employed within the Institute as student workers (either for pay or tuition exchange).
 It is best to speak directly with a financial aid officer to understand the specifics, and to request that financial aid information be sent to you.
-Please write to firstname.lastname@example.org.